Africans can draw uninformed conclusions about what’s going on in their own backyards and on the continent.

 Africa, of course, is now everyone’s pet cause.
 It offers an opportunity to shine for northern political leaders unpopular at home, and for Hollywood actresses and former and current pop stars to be seen doing their bit for humanity by lining up to visit the continent (mainly its children) or pleading its case in Western capitals.

 One year later, the blog ceased being just about my “description of Africa” as I invited others to join me.
 The first was a former New School student Sonja Uwimana, who had written an MA thesis on celebrity humanitarianism.
 Possessed of a sharp wit, Sonja proved to be invaluable in that first year of joint blogging, posting as often as people said ridiculous things about Africa and Africans.
 Later, other graduate students, professors, activists, development workers, journalism students, art critics, novelists, photographers, filmmakers, a DJ, and a curator, among others, came on board.
-Their names are listed on the sidebar of the landing page.
+Their names are listed on the “About” page.
+Some have moved on.
 We also have a group of occasional contributors who post when they feel so moved.

 Neelika reminded me recently that her involvement in AIAC removed, for her at least, the isolation of academia, as well as the geographical and intellectual isolation of being a traveler and on-demand educator —formally in the classroom, and informally when someone inevitably spouts some Heart of Darkness nonsense at a gallery opening, a department committee meeting, or at a potluck dinner.
 Blogging about it the next day—reflecting on the historical weight of ‘Africa’ and the undeniably attractive mythology attached to it, while calling out the idiocy that relies on that mythology as a primary informative source—is infinitely more rewarding than stewing in one’s own juices or venting about it to one friend.